iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Good for:

-- Deploying complex, comprehensive infrastructure solutions with multiple resource types and intricate dependencies, such as network hubs or network virtual appliances.
+- Deploying complex infrastructure solutions with multiple resource types and intricate dependencies, such as network hubs or network virtual appliances.
 - Embracing new features not yet available in higher-level infrastructure-as-code (IaC) tools.
 - Use cases where no alternatives exist, such as defining policies, blueprints, or Azure Marketplace offers.